telerik/kendo-ui-core/docs/web/progressbar/overview.md

 # ProgressBar Overview

-[Kendo UI ProgressBar widget](http://demos.telerik.com/kendo-ui/progressbar/index) offers rich functionalities for displaying and tracking the progress of a task.
+The [Kendo UI ProgressBar widget](http://demos.telerik.com/kendo-ui/progressbar/index) offers rich functionalities for displaying and tracking the progress of a task.
 It supports multiple types, horizontal and vertical orientation, and also different directions.

 ## Types